mediafreakch/dotnet-mvc-structure/README.md

 The `factor-bundle` analyses both entry points `moduleA` and `moduleB`, then creates a separate bundle with the shared dependencies, in this case something like `bundleC.js`.
 You can then include `bundleC.js` along with either the pageA or pageB bundle.

 Take a look into `Components/utilities/factor-bundle.js` file to see the configuration.

+> Note that you cannot use the `factor-bundle` plugin alongside with the `parcelify` plugin currently.
+We need a genious brain that can connect those two browserify plugins to create something like [cartero](https://github.com/rotundasoftware/cartero) but without the fancy output dir structure.
+Internally, `cartero` uses factor-bundle and parcelify as well, but programatically hooked together via events that those two plugins provide.